Ref vs Out in C#

 }

-In C#, you need to use ref when you have some value and you want that value to be modified by the calling function and given back.
+In C#, you need to use ref when you have some values and you want those values to be modified by the calling function and give you back those modified values.

-In out parameter, you are only expecting output.
-You don’t want to give any input.
-So, you need to use out, when you don’t want to pass any value to the function and you expect the function should and must update the value.
+With the OUT parameter, we are only expecting the output from the method.
+We don’t want to give any input.
+So, we need to use the out parameter, when we don’t want to pass any value to the function and we expect the function should and must update the variable and return the value.
 For a better understanding, please have a look at the below example.
 Here, we are passing two integer numbers to the Add function and we expect the Add function to update the Result out parameter.

 using System;